DorotheaK/MazeRunner/README.md

 This project is created in 2019 by Susanna Hepp and Antonia Reiter for educational purpose.

 ## this is my first header
+So the cat was stolen.
+The cat goes goes to the garden.
+He wasn't really sorry.

 ![maze](docs/images/monster-maze.png "maze")